 \section{Introduction}

 Effective real-world applications of reinforcement learning or sequential decision-making must cope with exogenous information in sensory data.
-For example, visual datasets of a robot or car navigating in busy city streets might contain information such as advertisement billboards, birds in the sky or other people crossing the road walks.
+For example, visual datasets of a robot or car navigating in busy city streets might contain information such as advertisement billboards, birds in the sky, or other people crossing the road.
 Parts of the observation (such as birds in the sky) are irrelevant for controlling the agent, while other parts (such as people crossing along the navigation route) are extremely relevant.
-How can we effectively learn a representation of the world which extracts just the information relevant for controlling the agent while ignoring irrelevant information?
+How can we effectively learn a representation of the world that extracts just the relevant information for controlling the agent while ignoring irrelevant information?

-Real world tasks are often more easily solved with fixed offline datasets since operating from offline data enables thorough testing before deployment which can ensure safety, reliability, and quality in the deployed policy \citep{ Lange2012BatchRL,offlineRobotics, KumarFSTL19, offlineDialogue, OfflineTutorial}.
-The Offline-RL setting also eliminates the need to address exploration and planning which comes into play during data collection.\footnote{This elimination however can make offline RL more difficult if the wrong data is collected.} Although approaches from representation learning have been studied in the online-RL case, yielding improvements, exogenous information has proved to be empirically challenging.
-A benchmark for learning from offline pixel-based data \citep{vd4rl} formalizes this challenge empirically.
-Combining these challenges, is it possible to learn distraction-invariant representations with rich observations in offline RL?
+Real-world tasks are often more easily solved with fixed offline datasets since operating from offline data enables thorough testing before deployment, which can ensure safety, reliability, and quality in the deployed policy \citep{ Lange2012BatchRL,offlineRobotics, KumarFSTL19, offlineDialogue, OfflineTutorial}.
+The Offline-RL setting also eliminates the need to address exploration and planning, which come into play during data collection.\footnote{This elimination, however, can make offline RL more difficult if the wrong data is collected.} Although approaches from representation learning have been studied in the online case, yielding improvements, exogenous information has proved to be empirically challenging.
+In this paper, we therefore ask the question: is it possible to learn distraction-invariant representations from rich observations in offline RL?

-Approaches for discovering small tabular-MDPs (${\leq}500$ discrete latent states) or linear control problems invariant to exogenous information have been introduced \citep{dietterich2018discovering,efroni2021provably,efroni2022sparsity,exoRL,lamb2022guaranteed} before.
+Approaches for discovering small tabular MDPs (${\leq}500$ discrete latent states) or linear control problems invariant to exogenous information have been introduced \citep{dietterich2018discovering,efroni2021provably,exoRL,efroni2022sparsity} before.
 However, the planning and exploration techniques in these algorithms are difficult to scale.
-A key insight that \citet{efroni2021provably,lamb2022guaranteed} uncovered is the usefulness of multi-step action prediction for learning exogenous-invariant representation.
+A key insight that \citet{lamb2022guaranteed} uncovered is the usefulness of multi-step action prediction for learning exogenous-invariant representation.
 However this work was limited to settings where the endogenous dynamic is tabular and contains small amount of latent states.
 Further, they did not use the learned representations to solve a downstream task.